highperformancecoder/minsky/githubdocs/MacRelease.md

   - json_spirit needs to be installed from source code
 - if you already have ports installed, you can recompile for the new deployment target with port upgrade --force installed
+- Currently, Mac builds are done on a High Sierra virtual machine, and the binary packages for High Sierra are used, so that is the mininum OS version for the MacOSX Minsky release.

 # compile TCL/Tk from source code